ErikoStrand/ErikoStrand/README.md

 My name is Erik and I code sometimes.

-Google is my bestfriend and has been there for me since 2021-07-15 ish.
+Google is my bestfriend and has been there for me since 2021-07-15 ish.z

 If you need to reach me for some reason DM me on instagram.
 Eriko.strand.